The EarFun Free Mini Earbuds Provide Great Sound at a Great Price

 What Are EarFun Free Mini Earbuds?

 The EarFun Free Mini earbuds connect via Bluetooth to your smartphone or other electronic devices.
 These earphones can play for up to 5 hours and the included carrying case can charge them for up to 24 hours of play before needing itself to recharge.
-The EarFun Free Mini earbuds have a suggested retail price of $29.99 but are currently available for $19.99 from Amazon.
-There is also a 35% off coupon on the site, making the earphones only $12.99!
+The EarFun Free Mini earbuds have a suggested retail price of $29.99 and is currently available from Amazon.
+There is also a 50% off coupon on the site, making the earphones only $14.99!

 What’s in the Box?